-3. Did the lower court err in dismissing the Second Kiko Petition (a) as an improper "successive petition," after (b) finding no showing of "changed circumstances" though petitioner introduced sixty pages of expert affidavit evidence not previously presented in the First Kiko Petition?
+3. Did the lower court err in dismissing the Second Tommy Petition (a) as an improper successive petition, after (b) finding "no ground sufficiently distinct from those set forth in the [first] petition," even though petitioner introduced sixty pages of expert affidavit evidence not previously presented in the First Tommy Petition?

-The lower court did not apply the requirements of CPLR 7003(b) for dismissing successive petitions or consider petitioner's new evidence demonstrating "changed circumstances," stating "[w]hile successive petitions for a writ of habeas corpus based on the same ground are permissible, "orderly administration would require, at least, a showing of changed circumstances."
+The lower court did not apply the requirements of CPLR 7003(b) for dismissing successive petitions or consider petitioner's new evidence demonstrating changed circumstances.

-4. Did the lower court err by failing to consider sixty pages of expert affidavit evidence not previously presented in the First Kiko Petition that were solely directed to the Third Department's articulation of both a novel legal standard and judicial notice of facts in Lavery, neither of which the petitioner could have reasonably anticipated at the time it filed its first habeas corpus petition?
+4. Did the lower court err by failing to consider sixty pages of expert affidavit evidence not previously presented in the First Tommy Petition that were solely directed to the Third Department's articulation of both a novel legal standard and judicial notice of facts in Lavery, neither of which the petitioner could have reasonably anticipated at the time it filed its first habeas corpus petition?